Got $575,000? You Could Buy Your Very Own Island in MI’s U.P.

-If you have an extra $580,000 lying around, you could own a little piece of historic real estate in Michigan's Upper Peninsula.
+If you happen to have an extra $575,000 at your disposal, a unique opportunity awaits.
+You could own a piece of historic real estate nestled within Michigan's Upper Peninsula.

 Located in Chippewa County, Frying Pan Island is a 3-acre island that sits just offshore from DeTour Village and two miles upstream from the mouth of the St. Marys River.